Knowledge graphSettings

 Current step

-Rider submits pickup, destination, and ride type.
-The system stores the quote and starts driver search.
+The rider enters pickup, destination, and ride type.
+The system stores the quote and starts looking for a driver.

 • • Quote ID and TTL for the fare offer